 What Causes Strains and Sprains?

-Strains can happen when you put a lot of pressure on a muscle or push it too far, such as when lifting a heavy object.
+Strains can happen when you put a lot of pressure on a muscle, such as when lifting a heavy object.
 They usually happen when someone is active, contracting, stretching, or working body part.
 They're more likely when a person hasn't warmed up first to get blood circulating to the muscles.
 Strains are common when athletes return to a sport after the off-season.
 They often affect the muscles in their backs, necks, or legs.

-Sprains are caused by injuries, such as twisting an ankle or knee, or from contact with another player.
-They're common in sports, but can happen any time.
+Sprains are caused by injuries, such as twisting an ankle or knee.
+They're common in sports, but can happen anytime.